nepi-engine/nepi_setup/NEPI_DOCKER_HOST_SETUP.md

     dps

-    #If your container is not running, try to debug the issue with the following commands:
+    #If your container is not running, try to debug NEPI Docker Service issues with the following commands:

         nepirestart
         nepistatus
         nepilogs

-**NOTE:** You can debug any NEPI Docker Service issues by watching the live service logs using: nepilogs

 ################################################################
 ### NEPI Docker Remote PC Connections